ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 <div style="background: mistyrose; padding: 15px;">
 <span style="font-weight:800;">WARNING:</span>
 <br><span style="font-style:italic;">
 Note that you do NOT have access to all directories in the <b>/project</b> location.
-You also can NOT create the new directory there by your own.
+You also can NOT create the new directory there on your own.
 All users have access to <b>/project/90daydata</b>, but data is stored there only for 90 days and the folder is dedicated primarily to collaborative projects between groups.
 If you do NOT have access to your group's directory or need a directory for a new project <b><a href="https://scinet.usda.gov/support/request-storage#to-request-a-new-project-allocation" style="color: #3f5a8a;">request a new project allocation</a></b>.
 </span>
 </div><br>

-**2.** Create working directory (`mkdir`) for all future ODM projects and get into it (`cd`):
+**2.** Create a working directory (`mkdir`) for all future ODM projects and get into it (`cd`):

 ```
 mkdir ODM
 cd ODM
 ```

-**3.** Create directory for input images (IMAGES) and ODM analysis outputs (RESULTS):
+**3.** Create a directory for input images (IMAGES) and ODM analysis outputs (RESULTS):
 ```
 mkdir IMAGES RESULTS
 ```